The wait is over, but the outcome is not what business groups and conservatives concerned about a re-energized, activist OSHA wanted.

 The U.S. Chamber of Commerce and the National Association of Manufacturers had recently written letters to the committee urging a hearing be held on Dr. Michaels’ nomination so he could be questioned on: 1) his position on issuing a new ergonomics standard, which the Department of Labor seems intent on pursuing; 2) his standards for scientific evidence to be used in standards-setting rulemaking, which his critics claim amounts to junk science; 3) his apparent opposition to permitting guns in company parking lots; 4) his supposed anti-business position as outlined in his 2008 book, “Doubt is their Product: How Industry’s Assault on Science Threatens Your Health;” 5) his ties to trial lawyer groups and their possible financial contributions to his Scientific Knowledge and Public Policy (SKAPP) project at George Washington University; 6) his support of Labor Secretary Hilda Solis’s shift from OSHA voluntary compliance to enforcement and standards-setting; and 7) his view on OSHA’s role in the present historic lows recorded for workplace injuries and illnesses.

-Said the Washington Timesin an editorial published October 18: “To ram such an important and controversial nominee into office without benefit of a hearing is to deny the public's essential right to know.
+Washington Timesin an editorial published October 18: “To ram such an important and controversial nominee into office without benefit of a hearing is to deny the public's essential right to know.
 The procedural shortcut would be a travesty of representative government and a stain on the institution of the Senate.”

 The website PointofLaw.com said: “We can only conclude that the Republican members of the HELP Committee did not demand a hearing, did not raise a fuss, didn't even bother with a perfunctory Senatorial hold.
 Perhaps they felt they weren't up to a fight.”